Second Spanish Republic: Azaña government

 With the new constitution approved in December 1931, once the constituent assembly had fulfilled its mandate of approving a new constitution, it should have arranged for regular parliamentary elections and adjourned.
 However, fearing the increasing popular opposition, the Radicals and Socialist majority postponed the regular elections, therefore prolonging their way in power for two more years.
 This way the republican government of Manuel Azaña initiated numerous reforms to what in their view would "modernize" the country.

 Landowners were expropriated.
 Autonomy was granted to Catalonia, with a local parliament and a president of said parliament.
 Catholic churches in major cities were again subject to arson in 1932, and a revolutionary strike action was seen in Málaga the same year.
 A Catholic church in Zaragoza was burnt down in 1933.

-In November 1932, Miguel de Unamuno, one of the most respected Spanish intellectuals, rector of the University of Salamanca, and himself a Republican, publicly raised his voice to protest.
-In a speech delivered on 27 November 1932, at the Madrid Ateneo, he protested: "Even the Inquisition was limited by certain legal guarantees.
-But now we have something worse: a police force which is grounded only on a general sense of panic and on the invention of non-existent dangers to cover up this over-stepping of the law."

 In 1933, all remaining religious congregations were obliged to pay taxes and banned from industry, trade and educational activities.
 This ban was forced with strict police severity and widespread mob violence.

+The first military coup against the Republic was planned by groups of monarchist generals with the support of exiled monarchist ministers.
+The attempted coup which became known as Sanjurjada ended in failure.
+Several hundreds of generals were dismissed, prominent monarchists were imprisoned or had to flee abroad, and the aristocracy was 'punished' with radicalization of the agrarian reform.
+The coup contributed to the radicalization of the left.

+The extreme right did not abandon their plans of overthrowing the Republic, what was manifested in the foundation of the Spanish Renovation and a small fascist party Falange Española, the rise of the militant Carlist movement (Traditionalist Communion, Requeté militias), and propaganda of legitimacy of a military uprising spread by such organizations as Acción Española.
+Fascism proper was yet a weak ideology, but such historians as Julián Casanova describe the culture of the Spanish anti-Republican right as proto-fascist, similar to Italian "pre-Fascism" and the German Völkisch movement.
+The anti-Republican right were supported within the Church and the army.
+At the same time, the authority of the Republic was undermined by an anarchist insurrection which culminated in the Casas Viejas massacre of the anarchists and was followed by state repression.

+General José Sanjurjo, the leader of the failed 1932 military coup.
+Having been granted amnesty in 1934 by the right-wing government of the Republic, he was one of the leaders of the 1936 coup.